tonyhallett/alexa-ts-ssml-builder/README.md

 The available methods are typescript picked from the `SSMLBuilder` interface below.

 Do not concern yourself with the generics.
 These are used for picking the methods that are available on the root builder and the builders in the callbacks.
+For instance the builder for a paragraph will not have the method for paragraph.
+The methods available are also determined by the ascendants, in accordance with the [Incompatible tags.](https://developer.amazon.com/en-US/docs/alexa/custom-skills/speech-synthesis-markup-language-ssml-reference.html#incompatible-tags) section of the Alexa SSML documentation.
+Each builder returns itself.

 Additional helper methods.